plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ## Milestones are cool but they're not what's making a difference

-If you hear about Plausible these days, it likely comes from one of our nearly 5,000 paying customers.
+If you hear about Plausible these days, it likely comes from one of our 4,802 paying customers.
 People who use and enjoy using Plausible help us spread the word to even more people.

 We have a $0 paid advertising budget and we don't have an affiliate program either.
 We pretty much ignore all the [best marketing practices](https://plausible.io/blog/best-marketing-practices).